 JEE Mains Physics Syllabus: Section A

-The syllabus contains two Section- A and B, Section – A pertains to the Theory Part having 80% weightage, while Sections – B contains practical component (Experimental Skills) having 20 % Weightage.
+The syllabus contains two Sections – A and B. Section A pertains to the theory part having 80% weightage, while Section B contains the practical component (experimental skills), having 20 % Weightage.

 |Unit 1: Physics and Measurement|